Working with QScript

 Continuing Professional Development (CPD) points are available for undertaking these learning modules.

-Connecting your dispensing software to a PES allows the upload of prescribing and dispensing data into the system, giving more complete patient information and a better user experience of the system once it is available.
+Connecting clinical software to a PES allows the automatic upload of monitored medicine prescribing and dispensing data into QScript.

-In Australia, there are 2 PES systems in operation, eRx Script Exchange and MediSecure.
-Approximately 90 per cent of all community pharmacies in Queensland are already connected to 1 or both prescription exchange services.
+In Australia, there are currently 2 PES systems in operation, eRx Script Exchange and MediSecure.
+Approximately 96 per cent of all community pharmacies in Queensland are already connected to 1 or both PESs.

 To connect to a PES, please contact your software vendor for more information or contact a PES provider on the details below: